Distribution: Widely distributed throughout much of Washington; ranging throughout nearly all of North America.

 Leaves petiolate, the blades cordate-rotund, 2-5 cm. broad, palmately divided nearly to the base into 5 wedge-shaped divisions, these cleft 1/3-1/2 their length into linear segments.

-Inflorescence a congested cyme, with the peduncles and pedicels no longer than the calyx; sepals 5, 4-8 mm. long, 3-nerved, with a bristle-tip 1-1.5 mm. long; petals 5, rounded or slightly notched, pink or rose; fertile stamens 10, the filaments free to the base; stylar column about 1.5 cm. long with a beak 2-2.5 mm. long.
+Inflorescence a congested cyme, with the peduncles and pedicels no longer than the calyx; sepals 5, 4-8 mm. long, 3-nerved, with a bristle-tip 1-1.5 mm. long; petals 5, rounded or slightly notched, pink or rose; fertile stamens 10, the filaments free to the base; stylar column 1.5-2 cm, stigmas 0.7-1.4 mm.

 Mericarps 5, 3-4.5 mm, densely hairy; seeds finely net-veined.